 As mentioned above, if you are applying for a specific job, then it is essential to look closely at the job description and check which skills they explicitly ask for.
 However, it may not be this straightforward.
 Perhaps you are sending your CV speculatively to many companies with a range of focuses.
 Maybe you are uploading it to a networking website for potential employers to find.

 If this is the case, think about what you most want to communicate about yourself.
 If you are desperate to find paid work as a writer, then make sure your skills pertaining to that come across saliently: writing for the student newspaper, your personal blog, the column you wrote for your hometown paper.
 If you want to keep things more open, it may be better to briefly list your education and work experience, focusing on the soft and transferable skills, and on your eagerness to learn.

-Key tips for the skill-section on your resume
+Key tips for the skill-section on your CV

-- Be prepared to name examples during your job interview when asked for specific skills that you mentioned on your resume.
-Anyone can list a skill, but you must be able to demonstrate the skill with a real life example.
+- Be prepared to name examples during your job interview when asked for specific skills that you mentioned on your cv.
+Anyone can list a skill, but you must be able to demonstrate the skill with a real-life example.